trinadhkoya/react-native-examples/README.rst

 React Native Examples
 *********************

-Welcome to **React Native Examples**: A Repository that hopes to provide some insight into setting up some of the more interesting aspects of React-Native.
+Welcome to **React Native Examples**: A Repository that aims to provide some insight into setting up some of the more interesting aspects of React-Native.
 This repo currently features the following examples.
-For more information go to the ``Overview`` section.

 * **Navigation**
     - NavigationExperimental + Redux